kevinolega/callcentertrainingtips/_posts/2020-05-23-rony-redflags.md

 ## Avoiding High Risk Liabilities

-The main reason why HR and management many forms of psychological questions and tests is to discover potential deal breakers as early as possible.
+The main reason why HR and management employ many forms of psychological questions and tests is to discover potential deal breakers as early as possible.

-Once a person gets hire for a job, the company is liable to paying them.
+Once a person gets hired for a job, the company is liable to paying them.

 When a person becomes a manager they no longer have official on and off time.